Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • Requires pushing and pulling up to 100 pounds (45.36 kg).

-• Utilize the sense of hearing to communicate effectively with the patients and healthcare team.
+• Utilize the sense of hearing to communicate effectively with the patients and the healthcare team.

 • Utilize the sense of vision in all hospital lighting levels, which vary from low illumination to bright light levels.

-• Sit in class for up to 6 to 8 hours per day.
+• Sit in class for up to six to eight hours per day.

 • Palpate anatomical structures and handle injured body parts without causing injury to the patient.